Small-Scale Cidermaking

 Nichols

 volume described above.
-It's written by an American author from a
+It's written by an American author

 US perspective but with a fair bit of European background and some